MCPCapital/HarmonizeProject/README.md

 Currently in development - Expected release in August 2020

+Due to litigation with Signify (Owner of the Philips Hue brand), our website was taken down.
+The homepage for this project is now https://harmonizeproject.matthewpilsbury.com/

 # Features:
 Low Latency loop-through HDMI output
 Location based light changes